By Martin Brungard

 Hardness in water is primarily due to the calcium and magnesium content of drinking water.
 High concentration of calcium or magnesium ions produces hard water and low concentration of those ions provides soft water.

 A common misperception among brewers is that hardness in brewing water is not desirable.
-A more valid way to evaluate brewing water suitability is summarized below.
+That is not true.
+A more valid way to consider brewing water suitability is summarized below.

 Hardness à Good